Federal Realty Investment Trust (FRT): History, Ownership, Mission, How It Works & Makes Money

 Federal Realty Investment Trust's Leadership

-• Daniel J. Guglielmone holds the position of Executive Vice President, Chief Financial Officer & Treasurer.
+• Dan Guglielmone: Executive Vice President, Chief Financial Officer (CFO), and Treasurer.

-• Dawn M. Becker is the Executive Vice President, General Counsel.
+• Dawn M. Becker: Executive Vice President, General Counsel, and Secretary.

 Federal Realty Investment Trust (FRT) Mission and Values